ProtoconNet/protocon-general-doc/docs/model/currency.rst

 BlockDataMap
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-| By default, block data is stored on the local file system.
+| By default, block data is stored in the local file system.

 | *blockdatamap* contains the information about where the actual block data is located.